-Following up on our 2015 profile of unique mens’ socks designer Unsimply Stitched, President Alex Hendeles discusses how his startup has evolved, his new lines of boxers and loungwear, global expansion and how time flies.
+Following up on my 2015 profile of unique mens’ socks designer Unsimply Stitched, President Alex Hendeles discusses how his startup has evolved, his new lines of boxers and loungewear, global expansion and how time flies.

 How has Unsimply Stitched evolved since the last time Modern Fellows interviewed you in 2015?

 Well firstly it seems like time has flown by!
 The last 2 years have been pretty crazy for our brand.
 We have been focused on expanding our global reach while continuing to provide the best of Basics to all of our customers.
 We also have expanded into Loungewear, which complements our Sock & Underwear categories quite well.